 Logo belts don't reflect actual wealth, nor refinement, nor any degree of style whatsoever.
 If you want your belt to look cool, pick an actual aesthetic and go for that.
 Go for a western belt, or a braided belt fitting an Ivy or preppy vibe, or maybe a super narrow "tape" belt for a 50s casual vibe.
 Or skip the belt.
 But whatever you want to wear, please, for the love of God, do not wear a logo belt.

-Bland luxury is probably what a lot of people thing of when they're talking about the old money aesthetic, and it's relatively close, but not quite right.
-When I talk about bland luxury, I'm referring to relatively boring clothing in unremarkable styles, bland colors, and nice fabrics with excessive price tags—framed like a fashion brand, but looking like an ad for H&M. Loro Piana, Brunello Cucinelli, Hermes, Brioni...
+Bland luxury (also referred to as "quiet luxury" or "stealth wealth") is probably what a lot of people think of when they're talking about the old money aesthetic.
+It's closer than logo belts, but still not right.
+When I talk about bland luxury, I'm referring to relatively boring clothing in unremarkable styles, bland colors, and nice fabrics with excessive price tags—framed like a fashion brand, but looking like an ad for H&M. Loro Piana, Brunello Cucinelli, Hermès, Brioni...
 Baby Cashmere, plain $2400 tee shirts.
 Mark Zuckerberg's tee shirts.
 It's not that it's bad, it's that it's incredibly boring, presenting itself as fashion.
 Designer fashion is slowly ceding ground to... nothing.